 Need a helping hand?
 Certain herbs can help sharpen your mind and give you all the energy you need to power through those holiday lists.
 Pure Brain from Swanson Pure Science Herbals includes clinically-researched herbals to support vital neurotransmitters linked to healthy cognitive function—so maybe you won’t need to check that list twice after all!

 And Pure Energy gives you all-day energy, plus sharpened concentration without the jitters from a synergistic blend of adaptogens, herbs and botanicals that also promote positive mood while fighting stress and fatigue.
 Check out our full line of Pure Science Herbals and harness the power of nature, proven by science.

 Want to learn more?
 Read Why Choose Condition Specific Herbs for Energy, Joint, Heart and Brain Health?

 Aim for Productivity Bursts

 This well-known office productivity hack is just as useful outside of the office.
 Also, think of it as bringing interval training to your productivity habits.
 With the exception of your favorite holiday activities, set aside blocks of 20-30 minutes each and work with as much focus as possible.
-Take a 5- or 10-minute break between each productivity burst.
+Take a 5- or 10-minute self-care break between each productivity burst.
 You might be surprised by how much you can get done in 20-minute intervals of deep concentration.